 By the end of the course, you will be able to:

-Knowledge Level – Intermediate.
+Knowledge Level – Beginner to Intermediate.
 Level descriptors can be found on the following web-page: Framework and Course Level Descriptors

 Example Timetable

 Mornings and evenings will generally be spent in the classroom studying plant specimens with the aid of the Centre’s equipment, especially books and microscopes.
 Site visits will take place in the afternoons.
-None of the visits will involve much walking but we will see a wide range of habitats from neutral grassland to moorland, limestone rocks and fen, in the beautiful setting of the Shropshire hills.
+None of the visits will involve much walking but we will see a range of habitats in the beautiful setting of the Shropshire hills.

-Friday: Introduction to botanical identification, using keys to make accurate identifications, getting familiar with some common plant families.
+• Introduction to botanical identification, using keys to make accurate identifications, and getting familiar with some common plant families.

 What's Included